cmiller-veced/kwik_n_dirty/README.md

 the need for the programmer between the data analyst and the data.

 Our system will be intuitive for data analysts.

+### You

+You are familiar with the API.
+Are comfortable reading the Swagger Doc description.
+Are comfortable using Postman to access the API.

+### Similar tools

+- Swagger Doc
+- Postman

+The project takes an approach similar to both of the above.
+You get access to the (endpoint, verb) with the ability to send and recieve json.

+### More...

 We pull data from swagger and use it.
 Unfortunately, swagger files often contain errors so a pre-processing step(s) is required.